acwgough/acwgough.github.io/_posts/2021-01-05-first-paper.md

 date: 2021-01-05
 mathjax: true
 comments: true
-categories: paper, research, physics
+categories: paper research physics
-tags: paper, CMB
+tags: paper CMB
 ---

 This is a bit late, but my [first paper has appeared on arXiv](https://arxiv.org/abs/2011.11575)!
 This paper is based on work I did while at Oxford in the summer of 2018 (back when we were all allowed to be places in person).
 I wrote a short summary of this paper for the [Newcastle Observational Astrophysics blog](https://blogs.ncl.ac.uk/astro-obs/2020/11/25/paper-when-galactic-foregrounds-are-allowed-to-vary/), which I want to reproduce here on my own website, potentially to be updated with further details.